cemicvetic/API-Testing-Guidelines/README.md

 ## Header Validation
 * Verify that HTTP headers are as expected, including content-type, connection, cache-control, expires, access-control-allow-origin, keep-alive, HSTS, etc., according to the HTTP request type.

+## Performance Sanity
+* Response is received in a timely manner with respect to time expected for each request process time.
+Discuss with Dev team or PO.